 In April 2012, we replaced the 2007 Stock Option Plan and the 2007 Restricted Stock Plan with the 2011 Omnibus Incentive Plan.
 No additional shares or other equity interests will be awarded under the prior plans.
 The 2011 Omnibus Incentive Plan originally had 3,250,000 shares reserved for issuance pursuant to the plan.
 In April 2015, our shareholders approved an additional 4,250,000 shares for reservation for issuance under the plan.
 The plan permits the issuance of stock options, stock appreciation rights, restricted stock, restricted stock units, performance shares, performance units and other stock-based and cash-based awards.
-Since the adoption of the 2011 Omnibus Incentive Plan, the Company's Board of Directors has periodically granted stock options and restricted stock to directors and employees, but no other types of awards have been granted under the plan.
+Since the adoption of the 2011 Omnibus Incentive Plan, the Company's Board of Directors has periodically granted stock options, restricted stock awards, restricted stock units and performance share units to directors and employees, but no other types of awards have been granted under the plan.
 Options and stock appreciation rights may not be granted at prices less than their fair market value on the date of the grant, nor for a term exceeding ten years.
 For employees, vesting generally occurs over a three to five year period on the anniversaries of the date specified in the employees' respective agreements, subject to accelerated vesting under certain circumstances set forth in the option agreements.
-Vesting for directors generally occurs in one year.
-In 2015, 680,843 shares of restricted stock, 195,082 performance unit awards and 91,857 restricted units were granted to executive management, members of our Board of Directors and employees under this plan.
-There were no stock options granted to management during 2015.
-To date, 3,487,072 shares have been granted under this plan.
-We expense the fair value of the stock option grants on a straight-line basis over the vesting period.
+Vesting for directors generally occurs on the one-year anniversary of the grant date.
+In 2016, 103,701 shares of restricted stock, 344,922 performance share units and 1,152,614 restricted units were granted to executive management, members of our Board of Directors and employees under this plan.
+There were no stock options granted to management during 2016.
+To date,

+5,088,309 shares have been granted under this plan.
 A Black-Scholes option pricing model is used to estimate the fair value of the stock options.
-A Monte Carlo simulation is completed to estimate the fair value of performance-based stock unit awards with a stock price performance component.
-We expense the fair value of equity grants on a straight line basis over the vesting period.
+A Monte Carlo simulation is completed to estimate the fair value of performance share unit awards with a stock price performance component.
+We expense the fair value of all equity grants, including performance share unit awards, on a straight line basis over the vesting period.